lkrych/spicewheel/README.md

 Once the SpiceRack has been created, the developer can test to see if the spice rack looks like it is supposed to (in case, for instance you are dynamically creating the table by reading an array of JSON and you've formatted the JSON incorrectly) by displaying the raw HTML table in the browser.

-After verifying that the SpiceRack has been set up correctly, the developer can then use the Spicewheel function to turn the SpiceRack into a beautiful grid, or as we like to call it, a SpiceWheel.
+After verifying that the SpiceRack has been set up correctly, the developer can then use the spiceWheel function to turn the SpiceRack into a beautiful grid, or as we like to call it, a SpiceWheel.